tiagofreire-pt/rpi_adafruit_stratum1_chrony/README.md

 Restart the gpsd service:
 > sudo service gpsd start

 ### Revert to the default setting

 Although the new setting is non-persistant, you might need to revert to the default one:
 > echo -e '$PMTK314,-1*04\r\n' > /dev/ttyAMA0

+> [!TIP]
-As a failsafe, you might power it off and remove the CR1220 battery for a few minutes.
+> As a failsafe, you might power it off and remove the CR1220 battery for a few minutes.

 ## Set the MK3339 baudrate to its maximum